-Mona Lisa, painted by Leonardo da Vinci, is the most famous painting of the Louvre Museum, the largest museum in the world.
+Mona Lisa, painted by Italian Leonardo da Vinci, is the most famous painting of the Louvre Museum, the largest museum of arts in the world.
 It is probably too the most famous painting in the world.
 No one can skip the Mona Lisa.
-But, by all means, don't limit your visit to the Louvre Museum to Mona Lisa and discover the many other treasures of this infinitely rich museum of arts.
+But, don't limit your visit to the Louvre Museum to Mona Lisa and discover its many other art treasures.
+Louvre Museum facts.

 Mona Lisa is the most famous masterpiece of the Louvre Museum.
 Mona Lisa is so famous there is always a crowd around it taking pictures and trying to get a glimpse of it.